openxthinking/bullet-docs/docs/update.md

 ### Theme editor
 ?> This method is recommended.
 You won't run into errors or incompatibilities.

 You will need to go through and manually customize your theme again.
-Select options such as fonts, colors, and other settings within the Theme editor under <kbd>Customize</kbd> — as well as rebuild any sections on the home page and all other page you use.
+Select options such as fonts, colors, and other settings within the Theme editor under <kbd>Customize</kbd> — as well as rebuild any sections on the home page and all other pages you use.
 Treat it like it's a new theme installation.

 ### File migration
 !> Not recommended.
 You might run into potential errors and/or incompatibilities.

-!> We do not provide support for this method if an error arise.
+!> We do not provide support for this method if an error arises.

 This method requires you to copy the code from your old theme's files into your new theme's version files.